 The BTO Heronries Census began in 1928 and is the longest-running breeding-season bird monitoring scheme in the world.
 The aim of this census is to collect annual nest counts of Grey Herons from as many sites as possible in the United Kingdom.
 Volunteer observers make counts of 'apparently occupied nests' at heron colonies each year.
 Changes in the numbers of nests, especially over periods of several years, provide a clear measure of the population trend.

-In recent seasons, observers have also counted the nests of Little Egrets Egretta garzetta, which have been appearing in an increasing number of southern heronries since the first UK breeding records in 1996, and even of Cattle Egrets Bubulcus ibis, Night-herons Nycticorax nycticorax and Spoonbills Platalea leucorodia.
+In recent seasons, observers have also counted the nests of Little Egrets Egretta garzetta, which have been appearing in an increasing number of heronries since the first UK breeding records in 1996 and are now nesting as far north as Cumbria, and even of Cattle Egrets Bubulcus ibis, Night-herons Nycticorax nycticorax and Spoonbills Platalea leucorodia.
 Since egrets are fully included in the Heronries Census, data are requested from all breeding sites, whether or not Grey Herons are also present.
 Data submitted for the Heronries Census for Little Egrets and other rare species are shared with the Rare Breeding Birds Panel, who hold the more complete data sets.
 Counts of Cormorant colonies, which often occur alongside heronries, are also recorded and contribute to broader monitoring of that species (Newson et al. 2007, 2013).